Passaic River

 In its lower (southern) portion, it flows through the most urbanized and industrialized areas of the state, including along Downtown Newark.
 The lower river suffered from severe pollution and industrial abandonment in the 20th century.

 In April 2014, the U.S. Environmental Protection Agency (EPA) announced a $1.7 billion plan to remove 4.3 e6cuyd of toxic mud from the bottom of lower 8 mi of the river.
-It is considered one of the most polluted stretches of water in the nation and the project one of the largest clean-ups ever undertaken.
+It is considered one of the most polluted stretches of water in the nation, and the project is one of the largest toxic cleanups ever undertaken in the nation.